diaa/apg-workshop/_entries/02-01 DBProvision.md

 ![Resource Groups](media/bicep/7-resources-dns-pg.png)

-Visit both **DNS VM** to get the public IP and the PostgreSQL Flexible Server to get the **access endpoint**, please keep them as we will use them during the workshop.
+Visit the **jumpbox VM** to get the public IP and the **PostgreSQL Flexible Server** to get the access endpoint.
+Please keep both as we will use them during the workshop.

 ![Resource Groups](media/bicep/8-dns-publicip.png)